ucsb-cs32/s21/_lab/lab03.md

 <p>There are some clear cut tasks, but the order and exact implementation is somewhat up to you, with the exception of the <b>dataAQ class</b>, for which you <em>must</em> implement the specified functions for use in testing.</p>

 <p>In general, to solve this problem, we must aggregate county data into states.
 This means having an implementation to collect all the counties for a
 given state <b>and</b> combine the county’s demographic data to state level data.
-For this assignment, to combine the data, we will be averaging any county data in our data set for its associated state.</p>
+For this assignment, to combine the data, we will add up the appropirate county data in our data set for its associated state and report both counts and percentages for the state.</p>

-<p>Download all the new files from: <ahref="https://github.com/ucsb-cs32-s1/X">https://github.com/ucsb-cs32-s1/X</a>
+<p>Download all the new files from: <ahref="https://github.com/ucsb-cs32-s21/Lab03-STARTER">https://github.com/ucsb-cs32-s21/Lab03-STARTER</a>
-  Note that some of them are blank, but you need to use these files (for naming convention for testing).
+  Note that some of the files are blank, but you need to use these files (for naming convention for testing).
-You will need all the code (including tddFuncs.h and .cpp) from Lab01</p>.
-Put all the files and all your code from lab01 into one folder.
-(You will not need testDemog1.cpp or testDemog2.cpp)
+You will need all your finished code (including demogData.h/cpp and tddFuncs.h and .cpp) from Lab01</p>. *The current STARTER code has the starter code for Lab01, which is missing key aspects that you implmented in Lab01 - so you need to combine any new files and all your code from lab01 into one folder.* (You will not need testDemog1.cpp or testDemog2.cpp)

 <p>Recall that when we think about a problem, one of the first tasks is to consider the ‘data’ associated with that problem (and then closely related, to consider the data structures
 we can use to build up necessary data relationships).
 There are multiple valid solutions here, but for this lab we do expect to see solutions to the following general tasks.